Conservian Bahamas May 2018 Live-aboard Schooner Expedition:

 Volunteer Field Crew Needed

-In 2017, Conservian, BirdsCaribbean, and partners will continue on-the-ground protective and restorative measures to limit human-caused disturbance, and control invasive Australian pine at key Piping Plover, shorebird, and seabird sites in the Bahamas.
+In 2018, Conservian, BirdsCaribbean, and partners will continue on-the-ground protective and restorative measures to limit human-caused disturbance, and control invasive Australian pine at key Piping Plover, shorebird, and seabird sites in the Bahamas.
 Field volunteers will participate in collecting new data on shorebirds and seabirds of the Bahamas.
-Selected sites include Globally Important and locally Important Bird Areas and national parks of the Bahamas, such as Lucaya National Park IBA, Peterson Cay National Park IBA, Joulter Cays National Park IBA, and the Berry Islands, as well as additional key shorebird sites on Grand Bahama Island and Great Abaco.
+Selected sites include Globally Important and locally Important Bird Areas and national parks of the Bahamas, such as Joulter Cays National Park IBA, and the northern Exumas, as well as additional key shorebird sites on N. Andros and the northern Exumas.

 Project partners include: BirdsCaribbean, Bahamas National Trust, International Conservation Fund of Canada, USFWS/NMBCA, LightHawk, Dow AgroSciences, Grand Bahama Nature Tours, Optics for the Tropics, Grand Bahama Port Authority, Bahamas Public Parks & Beaches Authority, Bahamas Environment, Science & Technology Commission, Rand Nature Center, Abaco Friends of the Environment, Treasure Cay Community Center, Royal Bahamas Police Force/Marine Support.